A quiet prompt before thought friction takes hold.

 A small amount of mental friction is removed before it has a chance to grow.

-MindPreCog simply notices meaningful moments and offers structure when it may be useful.
+MindPreCog simply notices meaningful moments and recurring patterns, and offers structure when it may be useful.

 MindPreCog prompts are shown inside MindEntry.

-Over time, MindPreCog may expand to include additional context-aware prompts.
+Over time, MindPreCog may expand to include additional context-aware prompts and pattern signals.

 Most mental tools are reactive.